 - Amazon: Amazon sells everything including deionized water in plastic containers up to five gallons and smaller amounts in glass containers.

 - Chemical supply stores: Sites that supply materials for laboratories typically sell deionized water.
 For example, ChemWorld sells deionized water in various containers with quantities as small as two ounces and as large as 275 gallons.
 The Science Company also sells deionized water in one-gallon plastic jugs.

 - Electronic supply stores: Sites such as NewEgg sell demineralized water in four-liter and 10-liter amounts for cleaning electrical components.

 - Industrial supply stores: Even if there isn’t a physical store location near you, Grainger also sells deionized water on its website.
 Amounts from one liter to 200 liters are available in plastic containers and drums.

 Water Delivery Companies

 - Culligan: Culligan offers delivery service of deionized water in five-gallon plastic containers in many of its service areas.
-Find a Culligan dealer near you to find out if they deliver demineralized or deionized water in your area.
+Find a Culligan dealer to find out if they deliver demineralized or deionized water in your area.

 - Local water supply stores: Because so many water delivery companies service only small, localized areas, search for nearby water supply stores using your favorite search engine to find other options in your area.